aditya43/aws/README.md

         - You manage your own user pool (can be backed by Facebook, Google login etc..)
         - No need to write any custom code.
         - Must implement authorization in the backend.

+### AWS Cognito
+- We want to give our users an identity so that they can interact with our application.
+- `Cognito User Pools`:
+    * Sign in functionality for app users.
+    * Integrate with API Gateway.
+    * Creates a serverless database of users for your mobile apps.
+    * Simple login: Username (or Email)/Password combination.
+    * Possibility to verify emails/phone numbers and add `MFA (Multi Factor Authentication)`.
+    * Can enable `Federated Identities` (Facebook, Google, SAML etc..)
+    * After authentication, we receive `JSON Web Tokens (JWT)`.
+    * **Can be integrated with API Gateway for authentication.**
+- `Cognito Identity Pools (Federated Identity)`:
+    * Provide AWS credentials to users so they can access AWS resources directly.
+    * Integrate with `Cognito User Pools` as an identity provider.
+- `Cognito Sync`:
+    * Synchronize data from devide to Cognito.
+    * May be deprecated and replaced by **AppSync**.